florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   Advanced technologies such as fat binaries, which are binaries that encapsulate compiled machine code for multiple different architectures, might be necessary.

 Note that the most extreme scores 0 and 5 are very unlikely for any imaginable plugin system.
-0 requires a plugin not to be portable at all, while 5 requires that a plugin is portable to different platforms and architectures which is very hard to implement on a technical level.
+0 requires a plugin not to be portable at all, while 5 requires that a plugin is portable to different platforms and architectures which is near impossible to implement on a technical level.

-=== Extensibility for new features/interfaces (relative)
-- Can the API be changed easily?

-- Language interoperability for plugin development  (which/how many languages are supported)
-  - Advantages:
-    - More accessibility for developers without knowledge of a singular specific language.
-  - Scores: a domain-specific language (custom language), multiple programming languages (JS, Python), a compilation target (JVM), no restrictions (machine code)
-  - Some languages can be embedded reasonably well into others (e.g. JS in C)

-#todo[define a scale for rating each criterion] \
-#todo[explain the methodology for evaluation: e.g. analysis of code, documentation, papers?]
+// === Adaptability of the interface

+// Maintained software is never completely static.
+// Software receives updates for new features, fixes for bugs or refactorings for already existing features.
+// When software integrates a plugin system, the plugin system must provide the host software with extensible and easy to use interfaces to not harm the development process of given host software.

+// This criterion is used to rate how adaptable a plugin technology is regarding its interface between the host- and plugin environment.
+// It describes whether there is much work needed to extend interfaces with new features or change existing features.

+=== Plugin language interoperability

+Text editors and their plugin systems are highly individual software.
+Some users have personal preferences e.g. keybindings, macros or color schemes, while others may require tools such as language servers for semantic highlighting and navigation, or tools to compile and flash a piece of software onto an embedded device.

+A lot of times plugin systems are used to overcome this challenge of high configurability.
+Major text editors and IDEs such as Neovim, VSCode, Emacs, IntelliJ or Eclipse provide plugin systems, some even in-built plugins.
+The advantage of implementing features as plugins is the reduced code complexity and size of the host application.
+Also providing a plugin systems with a publicly documented interface allows every user and developer to implement their own plugins for their own needs.

+This property describes how interoperable plugins written in different languages are.
+In other words, the larger the set of languages is, in which a plugin can be written for a given plugin system technology, the better its plugin language interoperability is.
+The more languages are available, the less effort it requires for users to develop their own plugins without the need of learning a new (possibly domain-specific) programming language.

+One could argue, that supporting a variety of different languages can result in higher interface complexity and less adaptability to new changes.
+Even though the complexity and adaptability of interfaces is another important property, which deserves its own rating, it will not be covered in this work.

+/ 0 -- Domain-specific custom language: Only a domain-specific language can be used to write plugins in.
+  This language is specifically designed for given plugin system technology, which is why it is the least interoperable and might be the most unfamiliar and hardest for developers to learn and use.
+/ 1 -- One language: A single general purpose programming language is supported to write plugins in.
+  There might be some developers who are already familiar with the language.
+/ 2 -- Multiple languages: A set of multiple languages is supported to write plugins in.
+  The plugin system is able to abstract over multiple different plugin languages, so that the host application has only a single interface to communicate with plugins regardless of their specific language used.
+/ 3 -- Compilation target targeted by some languages: The plugin system supports a compilation target for plugins, that is targeted by multiple compilers for multiple programming languages.
+  For example the Java bytecode is a compilation target for the Java, Kotlin and Scala compilers.
+/ 4 -- Compilation target targeted by a variety of languages: The plugin system supports a compilation target for plugins, that is targeted by a variety of different languages.
+  This score differs from the previous score, that this score's compilation target is targeted by a considerably higher number of languages with more differences between them.
+  Differences between languages could include dynamic vs. static typing, weak vs. strong typing, interpretation vs. just-in-time compilation vs. ahead-of-time compilation.
+/ 5 -- Universal compilation target: A compilation target, a lot of software, if not all, gets compiled to.
+  For example all source code is eventually compiled to native ISA instructions specific to some hardware and platform.
+  Thus it is also theoretically possible to package source code such as Python or JavaScript source code and combine it with their specific runtimes inside a native plugin.

 == Technology comparison of existing projects
 #todo[What is this section about?] \
-#todo[Why is a market analysis important for the work of this paper?]
+#todo[Why is a technology comparison important for the work of this paper?]
+#todo[explain the methodology for evaluation: e.g. analysis of code, documentation, papers?]

 === Overview of chosen projects
 #todo[How and why are these projects chosen?]